tylerharter/cs320/s20/lab3/part3.md

 1. check if the list has length < 2 -- if so, it's already sorted (base case)
 2. otherwise, split the list in two equal parts
-3. run merge sort on each half to get two smaller sorted lists
+3. run merge sort on each half to get two smaller sorted lists (recursive case)
 4. merge the two sorted lists into one bigger sorted list

 To get the idea, step through this visualization of the algorithm,